stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The Upside Down Kingdom: Treasures of the Heart
+## The Upside Down Kingdom: Making right judgement

-#### Hear the words of the prophet Isaiah: Shake yourself from the dust, says the Lord, arise, O captive Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
-Isaiah 52:2
+#### O people in Zion who dwell at Jerusalem; you shall weep no more.
+The Lord will surely be gracious to you at the sound of your cry; he will cause his majestic voice to be heard.
+Isaiah 30.19a,30b

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)